opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

-*Data on Fusion Tables can be visualized using pure Javascript and HTML*
+*Data on Fusion Tables can be visualized using only Javascript and HTML.*

 <a href="/file/8c6563f5-7230-4a97-b888-7a1536b5b746/table.html">
   <img src ="/file/8c6563f5-7230-4a97-b888-7a1536b5b746/mychart.png" class="mainimage" />